Nek5000/NekExamples/turbInflow/README.md

 2. The second way to have a turbulent inflow is to use synthetic turblence.
    An implementation of synthetic turbulence is currently under construciton, and will be added to the updates of this example in the near future.

+## Running averages

+This example demonstrates as well how to generate and post-process running averages E(X),E(X^2),E(X*Y) genereated by avg_all.
+There are two user files in this example: turbInflow.usr and prms.usr, both based on the same mesh.

+1. turbInflow.usr
+   * calls avg_all in userchk and outputs time averages in files: avgturbInflow0*, rmsturbInflow0* and rm2turbInflow0* files.

+   * param(68) controls the frequency of files output by the avg_all routine

+   * It also uses recirculation boundary condition  to develop in a fixed section of the mesh.

+   Running this case will output a few avg*, rms* and rm2* files.
+   Next run the script "genlist" to make two list files.
+    * avg.list contains names of all the avg* files
+    * rms.list contains names of all the rms* files

+2. prms.usr
+   * reads in information from the avg* and rms* files using the routine auto_averager, and then calculates u_rms, v_rms and w_rms values along with TKE.

+   * it also calls a routine my_x_average.
+This routine averages the data in streamwise direction.
+Note: since recirculation boundary condition is implemented from x=-0 to x=5, the GLL points in this x-range are not used when calculating the average (this is done via a mask).